Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Preliminaries: a CBI Model of Correlated Executions

 where ${\bf 1}_{\tt S}$ is an indicator function---it equals 1 when predicate ${\tt S}$ is true, and 0 otherwise.

-However, usually, one does not have enough evidence to justify using a specific $F$.
-Instead, an assessor might be able to justify only weaker constraints on the prior, such as specifying a few quantiles that a valid $F$ must satisfy.
-We refer to any constraints on the prior distribution as \emph{prior knowledge}, or PK for short.
-The following is a basic form of PK: \begin{constraint}[certainty in a lower bound] The system failure-rate cannot be better than some lower bound $p_l$, i.e. $P(X\geqslant p_l) = 1$. \end{constraint} $X$ is a probability, so $p_l$ should be non-negative.
-Depending on the scenario, $p_l$ can be 0 (e.g. for possibly ``fault-free'' software \cite{littlewood_reasoning_2012}) or a very small number (e.g. the best reliability feasible for the system given current levels of technology). \begin{constraint}[confidence in satisfying an engineering goal] $\theta \times 100\%$ confidence that the system's failure-rate is better than, or equal to, an upper bound $\epsilon$ i.e. $P(X \leqslant \epsilon)=\theta$. \end{constraint} Here $\epsilon$ is an ``engineering goal'': a target system failure-rate that the system developers try to achieve. $\epsilon$ is typically chosen to be much smaller than the required bound $b$, so $\epsilon \leqslant b$.
-While $\theta$ is how confident the assessor is, before operational testing, that the engineering goal \emph{has} been achieved. $\theta$ would have to be large enough to support conducting operational testing; this reduces the chance that insufficiently reliable systems use up the operational testing budget.
+Often, there isn't enough evidence to fully justify a specific prior distribution for \eqref{eqn_post_cf_bound_with_complete_prior}, but there may be enough to justify weaker constraints on the prior (such as a few quantiles).
+We refer to such constraints as \emph{prior knowledge} (PK).
+A basic form of PK is: \begin{constraint}[certainty in a lower bound] $100\%$ confidence in the system's pfe not being lower than $p_l$; i.e., $P(X\geqslant p_l) = 1$. \end{constraint} $X$ is a probability, so $p_l$ should be non-negative. $p_l$ can be 0 (see \cite{littlewood_reasoning_2012} for possibly ``fault-free'' software) or a very small number (e.g. the best reliability feasible for the system given current levels of technology). \begin{constraint}[confidence in satisfying an engineering goal] $\theta \times 100\%$ confidence in the system's pfe being better than, or equal to, an upper bound $\epsilon$; i.e., $P(X \leqslant \epsilon)=\theta$. \end{constraint} $\epsilon$ is an ``engineering goal'': a target \emph{pfe} value that system developers try to achieve. $\epsilon$ is typically chosen to be much smaller than the required bound $b$, so $\epsilon \leqslant b$.
+While $\theta$ is how confident the assessor is, before operational testing, that the engineering goal \emph{has} been achieved. $\theta$ has to be large enough to support conducting operational testing; reducing the chance that unreliable systems use up the operational testing budget.